What Is a Dysfunctional Personality?

 When you have depression or anxiety, it is often pretty clear.
 You feel nervous or down and that misery is very much on your mind.
 But what does it mean to have a dysfunctional personality?
 This is a much more complicated question.

 First, like so many terms in the field of psychology and psychiatry, the term personality is a complicated one.
-A useful working definition of personality is “the organized, developing, psychological systems within an individual”.
+A useful working definition of personality is “the organized, developing, psychological systems within an individual.”
 The question that follows from this definition is what are these systems and how are they organized?
 One useful scheme divides psychological systems up into three broad levels; 1) temperament; 2) characteristic adaptations; and 3) identity.
 Temperament refers to a person’s general traits and dispositions, and five major classes of traits have been identified (extraversion, neuroticism, agreeableness, conscientiousness and openness).
 Once someone reaches the age of 25 or so, their traits will generally stabilize.
 Characteristic adaptations refer to ways people characteristically adjust and respond to their environment.
 Recently, I have argued that there are five systems of adaptation, namely 1) the habit system; 2) the experiential system; 3) relational system; 4) defensive system and 5) justification system.
 The final layer of personality is your identity, which refers to the broad constellation of beliefs and values an individual has about herself, others and the world and how those are pulled together into a self-narrative that justifies their existence relative to others.
-Here is a quick diagram of the three levels, which exist in a biological and social context, as depicted.

 Now, when clinicians are considering the functioning of one’s personality, they are especially looking at two broad domains, that of identity and interpersonal relations.
 Thus, the question of what is a dysfunctional personality broadly comes down to questions of how does the individual function in these domains, especially when faced with stressors?
 There are specific things one can look for.